systemslab/popper-paper/main.md

 The goal of this experiment is to compare the performance of GassyFS with respect to that of TempFS on a single node.
 As mentioned before, the idea of GassyFS is to serve as a distributed version of TmpFS.
 Figure 3 shows the results of this test.
-We can see that GassyFS, due to the FUSE overhead, performs within 90% of TmpFS's performance.
+The overhead of GassyFS over TmpFS is attributed to two main components: FUSE and GASNet.
 The validation statements for this experiments are the following:

 ```
 when
   workload=*
 expect
-  time(fs=gassyfs) > 0.8 * time(fs=tmpfs)
+  time(fs=gassyfs) > 1.75 * time(fs=tmpfs)
 ```

+The above assertion codifies the condition that, regardless of the workload.
+GassyFS should not be oopback on single node.
+This number is taken from empirical evidence and from work published in [@tarasov_terra_2015].

 ![GassyFS vs tmpfs variability.](figures/gassyfs-variability.png)

 ## Experiment 2: Analytics on GassyFS

-One of the main use cases of GassyFS is for data analytics workloads.
+One of the main use cases of GassyFS is in data analytics.
 By providing larger amounts of memory, an analysis application can crunch more numbers and thus generate more accurate results.
-The goal of this experiment is to compare the performance of Dask when it runs on GassyFS vs. on the local filesystem.
+The goal of this experiment is to compare the performance of Dask when it runs on GassyFS against that on the local filesystem.
 Dask is a python library for parallel computing analytics that extends NumPy to out-of-core datasets by blocking arrays into small chunks and executing on those chunks in parallel.
 This allows python to easily process large data and also simultaneously make use of all of our CPU resources.
 Dask